Manage-My-Block/StrataSphere-Docs/README.md

 - #### **Owners Corporation Manager**
     This is an 'admin' role, they can CRUD users/tickets/notice board posts/meetings.
 They can also create data in the app such as adding contact information for services (plumber, elevator, electricians, etc), adding apartment numbers (to assign to users), approving the Owners Committee members, updating the budget balance.
 They can call votes, approve votes, and add minutes to meetings.

     Owners Corporation Managers are people who are part of a company that manages buildings to comply with state and national housing laws.
 Most buildings have Owners Corporation Managers, however it is possible for smaller units to self-manage.
-Both kinds of manager can use the MyBlock app.
+Both kinds of manager can use the StrataSphere app.

 - #### **Owners Committee Members**
   Owners Committee Members have all the abilities of a standard *Building Member* but can also cast votes when the Owners Corporation Manager calls a vote and CRUD tickets/notice board posts.